 Homeschooling whilst on the move = #worldschooling!

 Ruby doing her worldschooling in a Starbucks in Kuala Lumpur, Malaysia

 Finding tools and resources that would work for us

 Having never homeschooled before I knew I had to find the tools and resources which would work well for us as a family.

 Through lots of trial and error we’ve worked out what apps and websites work well for us.
-Book Creator for iPad is one of the tools that we have found invaluable for our worldschooling.
+Book Creator is one of the tools that we have found invaluable for our worldschooling.
 It is incredibly versatile and we have found that it is a super-useful app to use for projects and activities as we travel.

 What we love about the app as her parents (and tutors!) is the ability for our daughter to be creative.
 She can use text, video, photo, drawings, comics and voice messages.

 Early on in our travels we realised that she doesn’t enjoy writing with pencil and paper.
 She much prefers to type or record a video or audio.
 So Book Creator helps her to feel in control of her work, which means she’s more motivated.
 Having the options to use so many different media within the app works really well for her.

 It’s also really simple to use.
 The design is very intuitive and she can navigate all the buttons easily.
 As a travelling family it’s also just really handy to be able to create projects without physical books/paper to have to carry around!

 We have used Book Creator in lots of different projects over the past couple of years, she’s built up a portfolio of work.
 Here are some examples.